-Mark Gober is the author of the award-winning book An End to Upside Down Thinking (2018) and the sequel An End to Upside Down Living (2020).
-He is also the host of Where Is My Mind? podcast (2019), featuring his interviews with world-leading consciousness researchers Eben Alexander, Dean Radin, Rupert Sheldrake, Russell Targ, Raymond Moody, Jim Tucker, Nobel Prize-winning physicist Brian Josephson, and many others.
-Mark serves on the Board of the Institute of Noetic Sciences (IONS) and the School of Wholeness and Enlightenment (SoWE), and he is an international speaker.
-Mark’s background is in business as a Partner at Sherpa Technology Group in Silicon Valley and previously as an investment banking analyst in New York.
-He graduated magna cum laude from Princeton University, where he wrote his award-winning thesis on Daniel Kahneman’s Nobel Prize-winning “Prospect Theory” and was elected a captain of Princeton’s Division I Tennis Team.
+Mark Gober is an international speaker and the author of An End to Upside Down Thinking (2018), which was awarded the IPPY best science book of 2019.
+He is also the author of An End to Upside Down Living (2020) and An End to Upside Down Liberty (2021) and is the host of the podcast Where Is My Mind?
+(2019).
+Additionally, he serves on the Board of the Institute of Noetic Sciences and the School of Wholeness and Enlightenment.
+Previously, Gober was a partner at Sherpa Technology Group in Silicon Valley and worked as an investment banking analyst in New York.
+He has been named one of IAM’s Strategy 300: The World’s Leading Intellectual Property Strategists.
+Gober graduated magna cum laude from Princeton University, where he wrote an award-winning thesis on Daniel Kahneman’s Nobel Prize–winning “Prospect Theory” and was elected a captain of Princeton’s Division I tennis team

 “[A] remarkable series.” —Eben Alexander MD, former Harvard neurosurgeon and #1 NYT bestselling author